-As one of Germany’s most iconic dogs breed, the Rottweiler is easily one of the best companion and guard dogs we have in the canine kingdom.
+As an iconic Germany dog breed, the Rottweiler is easily one of the best companion and guard dogs we have today.
 They’re sensitive, affectionate but also brave when need be.
 For these reasons, the Rottie makes an excellent dog to crossbreed with.

-In North America, the Rottweiler is undeniably a prevalent breed.
-In fact, they’ve consistently made AKC’s top 10 most popular dog breeds list each year.
-As a result, they’re some of the most popular mixes, as there’s really no short supply of Rottweilers to crossbreed with.
+In North America, the Rottweiler is a popular one.
+In fact, they’re consistently in AKC’s 10 most popular dog breeds list each year.
+As a result, they’re some of the most popular mixes, as there’s really no short supply of Rottweilers.

-From obvious mixes like the Rotterman to the less common, such as the Dachsweiler, there’s a perfect Rottweiler mix for everyone, in any situation.
-The list is essentially endless, but here are our favorite Rottweiler mixes that will surprise you.
+From obvious mixes like the Rotterman to the less common Dachsweiler, there’s a perfect Rottweiler mix for everyone.
+This list can essentially be endless, but here are our favorite Rottweiler mixes that will surprise you.

 RECOMMENDED: 21 Most Interesting Dog Mixes